Technology, Science, Research 1000+ January 2026

 How does Technology, Science, Research 1000+ compare?

-On the lower side, people in Technology, Science, Research 1000+ had much lower favorable scores than average in Company Performance, Service & Quality Focus, and Collaboration & Communication.
+On the lower side, people in Technology, Science, Research 1000+ had much lower favorable scores than average in Action, Feedback & Recognition, and Service & Quality Focus.

-The highest scoring question for Technology, Science, Research 1000+ had 88% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Technology, Science, Research 1000+ had 86% of people agreeing that they know how their work contributes to the goals of %[Company]% (-3% compared to overall) while they were generally most positive about Management.

-People in Technology, Science, Research 1000+ were generally least favourable about Action, and were most negative towards 'I rarely think about looking for a job at another company' with 21% of people disagreeing (+1% above average).
+People in Technology, Science, Research 1000+ were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 20% of people disagreeing (+3% above average).

 Which questions matter the most?